What follows is a collection of Questions and Answers to help you become acquainted with RTUC.

 What does being an “active member” mean?

 To be considered an active member of RTUC you are asked to attend an average of one Saturday practice per month and two money making parades or performances per year.
 Your RTUC membership fees for the calendar year must be paid up and your USA membership must also be up to date.
 If you are unable to be an “active member” during a calendar year, your RTUC renewal for the next calendar year might be $10.00 more for the next year.

 Do I have to attend the practice right before an event to be able to participate?

 Generally, no. If we haven’t seen you for a while and you can suddenly attend a parade, please come.
-On-line signups are sent out via email but extra people are always welcome even if you haven’t had a chance to previously commit yourself.
+On-line signups are sent out via email but extra people are always welcome even if you haven’t had a chance to previously commit.
 If you plan to participate in a performance it is more essential that you attend the preceding practices to learn routines.
 Watch for e-mail notices about this or announcements on our web site.

 Joining doesn’t cost much, how does the club make money to support itself?